UDST/pandana/CONTRIBUTING.md

 - Add [tests](https://github.com/UDST/pandana/tree/main/tests) if possible!

-- Open a pull request to the `UDST/pandana` main branch, including a writeup of your changes -- take a look at some of the closed PR's for examples
+- Open a pull request to the `UDST/pandana` main branch, including a writeup of your changes -- take a look at some of the closed PR's for examples.
+(Before v0.8, development happened on a `dev` branch; as of the v0.8 release, `main` is the integration branch and `dev` is retired.)

 - Current maintainers will review the code, suggest changes, and hopefully merge it!